kisyr/viyt/README.md

 # viyt
-A YouTube audio visualizer written in React using canvas.
+A YouTube audio visualizer written in React and Node.

 ![screenshot](scrot.png)